zangshayang1/zangshayang1.github.io/_posts/2021-04-28-effective-java.md

 __Principle 2:__ Do as little work as possible inside synchronized block.

-__Principle 3:__ If you are debating between the following two designs:
+__Principle 3:__ If you are debating between the following:
-* having a class with synchronized internals, such as `StringBuffer, ConcurrentHashMap`
+* Design 1: having a class with synchronized internals, such as `StringBuffer, ConcurrentHashMap`
-* having a class that doesn't take care of synchronization but it allows client to place synchronization from external.
+* Design 2: having a class that doesn't take care of synchronization but it allows client to place synchronization from external.

-Take the second design unless you can achieve significantly higher concurrency with internal synchronization implementation, which is possible by using various techniques, such as "lock splitting", "lock stripping", "non-blocking concurrency control", etc but usually unnecessary.
+__Take the second design__ unless you can achieve significantly higher concurrency with internal synchronization implementation, which is possible by using various techniques, such as "lock splitting", "lock stripping", "non-blocking concurrency control", etc but usually unnecessary.

-Taking the first design will incur unnecessary overhead when the class is used where concurrency is not needed.
+__Taking the first design__ will incur unnecessary overhead when the class is used where concurrency is not needed.
 However taking 2 always allows you to synchronize whenever needed.

 ### Prefer Executors, Tasks and Streams to Threads